tian2992/afinidata-content-manager/docs/index.rst

 Welcome to Afinidata Content Manager's documentation!
 =====================================================

-Afinidata Content Manager handles content for populating the posts collectionf for the Afinidata Chatbot.
+Afinidata Content Manager handles content for populating the posts collection for the Afinidata Chatbot.